 The Kansas Emergency Rental Assistance program (KERA) will provide rental and utility assistance to households experiencing financial hardship due to the COVID pandemic.

-The Operation COVID-19 Basic Needs Assistance Program is a foreclosure/eviction mitigation and utility prevention shut-off program created by the City of Topeka and administered by the Community Resources Council. $1.5 million in CARES Act funds are available to qualified applicants to help cover expenses and help keep people housed and with utilities.
-The program is by appointment only and applicants must be city residents, have COVID related outstanding bills after March 2020 and make no more than 100% of area median income.
-Appointments can be scheduled over the phone from 8:00 a.m. to 5:00 p.m.
+COVID-19 Basic Needs Assistance Program The Operation COVID-19 Basic Needs Assistance Program is a foreclosure/eviction mitigation program created by the City of Topeka and administered by the Community Resources Council.
+An additional $400,000 in CARES Act funds has been made available to qualified applicants to help cover mortgages.
+The program is by appointment only and applicants must be city residents, have a documented loss of income due to Covid-19, have an outstanding mortgage, and meet income guidelines.
+Appointments can be scheduled over the phone from 8 a.m. to 4 p.m.
 Monday through Friday by calling (785) 233-1365.
 If the line is busy, leave your name and phone number and CRC staff will call back to schedule an appointment.

 Internet Resources and WiFi Access